Move to Move Beyond®

 Community Action

-The Move to Move Beyond® program is an evidence-based program that offers the transformative power of movement to survivors of gender-based violence and their families.
+The MOVE TO MOVE BEYOND® program is an empirically-reviewed, evidence-based program that offers the transformative power of movement to survivors of gender-based violence and their families.

-1. Look Inside: Reflect: Movement and creativity foster reflection and self-awareness that can lead to greater self-confidence.
+1. Look Inside: Reflect.
+Movement and creativity foster reflection and self-awareness that can lead to creating new patterns.

-2. Speak Through Movement: Express: Movement and creativity encourage choice and decision-making.
-These activities help participants listen to their inner voices, express their feelings, choices and thoughts using their bodies.
+2. Speak Through Movement: Express.
+Movement and creativity encourage choice and decision-making.
+These activities can help participants listen to their inner voices and express their feelings, choices and thoughts using their bodies.

-3. Work Together: Collaborate: Moving and creating in a group is an enriching experience with valuable social and artistic rewards.
-Working together validates the experiences of every member of the group and helps to feel more connected to one another.
+3. Work Together: Collaborate.
+Moving and working together can validate the experiences of every member of the group and can help to feel more connected to one another.

 Impact